Citizens of a republic must be educated!

 Numerous highlights from last week let me highlight a few:

---Dr. Ken Mayer’s academic lectures featuring current research and filled with current event illustrations to help every instructor plug-in the concepts/terms/situation for her/his students.
+--Dr. David Canon’s academic lectures featuring current research and filled with current event illustrations to help every instructor plug-in the concepts/terms/situation for her/his students.
 Lively discussion throughout the lectures each morning last week.

---Reviewing the required syllabus content for an authorized AP US Government & Politics course through the syllabus audit process was led by MATT ZWEIFEL, AP US Government & Politics teacher at Hartford Union High School (WI) and an alumnus of our seminar for teachers.
-Matt shared valuable ideas for classroom strategies used by the team of Pete Meinberg and Matt.
-(Pete was absent due to brain surgery to remove tumors – Pete is recuperating now.)
+--Reviewing the required syllabus content for an authorized AP US Government & Politics course through the syllabus audit process was led by MATT ZIEBART & PETE MEINBERG, AP US Government & Politics teaching team at Hartford Union High School (WI) and an alumni of our seminar for teachers.
+They shared valuable ideas for classroom strategies used by them.

---Thursday afternoon session focused on resources used by classroom teachers online with each teacher invited to share one or more of her/his favorite resources.
+--KEY SESSIONS were focused on collegial/peer sharing of resources used by classroom teachers with each teacher invited to share one or more of her/his favorite resources.
 This dynamic led to helpful clarifications along with other teachers adding various special adjustments/details to enrich the resource being shared.
 Exciting PROFESSIONAL sharing which, I believe, is optimal for PROFESSIONAL QUALITY!

 Advanced Placement has become a significant academic enrichment of the high school career which allows students to each COLLEGE CREDITS if they achieve (score of 3, 4 or 5) on a National AP Exam.

-IF your local high school does not offer many courses with AP benefits, I suggest you learn more about the WISCONSIN VIRTUAL SCHOOL sponsored by CESA #9 and DPI.
+IF your local high school does not offer many courses with AP benefits, I suggest you learn more about the Wisconsin Virtual School sponsored by CESA #9 and DPI.
 WVS offers online AP courses through local school districts for the benefit of students who otherwise would not have access.
 Local class schedule may be a reason to take an AP course online through WVS.
-Check it out.
+You can use the link above to check it out.

 Our highest PRIORITY in our AP US Government & Politics courses – we ALL agreed – is to educate our CITIZEN students to be informed – involved – committed citizens!
 Secondarily, we do hope to prepare them to achieve well on the National AP Exam IF they choose to take it.
 There is a fee to take the National AP Exam, so it is NOT required of a student taking an AP course.